 Q #4: How much can I expect to earn as a medical assistant?

-A. The average nationwide salary for a medical assistant is around $30,000.
-In addition, many medical assistants receive bonuses and benefits that can be as much as $15,000 a year.
+A. Nationally, the average salary for a medical assistant is around $33,610.
+In addition, most medical assistants receive a healthy benefits package that adds considerably to the base pay.
 Salaries can vary greatly, depending upon level of training, location, experience, and credentials.

 Q #5: How easy is it to find a job?